ucsf-wynton/wynton-website-hpc/docs/hpc/about/user-agreement.md

    package manager.
-Additionally, Lmod modules that are not maintained by the Wynton admins themselves is the responsibility of the individual labs and users that maintain the module repositories (e.g. the CBI and Sali repositories.
+Additionally, Lmod modules that are not maintained by the Wynton admins themselves is the responsibility of the individual labs and users that maintain the module repositories (e.g. the CBI and Sali repositories).

 [Purpose, Principles and Governance]: /hpc/about/governance.html